infradom/dynamic_grid_prices/README.md

 A config dialog will be displayed.

 # Configuration parameters:
+- name of this integration instance (only tested with the default name for now)
 - API authentication token for Entsoe.
 See https://transparency.entsoe.eu/content/static_content/Static%20content/web%20api/Guide.html#_authentication_and_authorisation for information on how to obtain a token.
-If you only want to use the Ecopower price, leave this field empty.
-You must either provide an Entsoe token or an API token or both.
 - area code (only relevant for entsoe): for Belgium this is 10YBE----------2 (for other areas, see https://transparency.entsoe.eu/content/static_content/Static%20content/web%20api/Guide.html#_areas.
+- scaling/adaptation factors for injection and consumption:
    - grid operators may charge different prices than the ones published on entsoe.
 This integration allows to declare factors A, B, C, D for some customization:
     - consume cost:   Cost = (factor_A * published_price + factor_B) * VAT_scaling_consumption
     - injection fee:  Fee  = (factor_C * published_price - factor_D) * VAT_scaling_injection

 Note that depending on the taxation, these simple scaling formulas may not correctly provide the real price in your country.
 They just allow us to have rough feeling of the consumption and injection price.
 The VAT scaling parameters are entered as 1.06 for 6% VAT